Clinical Supervision

 I believe the personal is professional is political.

-I’m very anti-hustle culture/neoliberalism/capitalism and very much about being intentional in our work.
-My own goal is not to make as much money as possible or hoard power, but to practice as ethically aligned to my values as much as possible while making a sustainable wage.
+My own aim is not to make as much money as possible or to hoard power.
+My aim is to practice as ethically as much as possible while making a sustainable living.

-Trauma-Informed Supervision:
+Actually Trauma-Informed Supervision:

 What supervision sessions are like with me: